 A Subvariant, as we define it here on hobbyDB, is an item that is VERY similar to another and that even collectors sometimes would have to look closely at to see what makes them different.
-The differences are small enough that manufacturer would generally regard them as the same item.
-This is in contrast to Variants, which have easily discernible differences.
+The differences are small enough that the manufacturer would generally regard them as the same item.
+This is in contrast to Variants, which share a physical form but have easily discernible differences.

 A few examples of Subvariants: